bminortx/bminortx.github.io/_posts/2014-11-01-Startup-Lecture.md

 image: "images/iceland.jpg"
 category: "startup"
 permalink: /2014/11/01/Startup-Lecture/
-preview: "My lecture on why (and how) I started a company, given at CU Boulder on Halloween 2014."
+preview: "In which I give a lecture on why (and how) I started a company."
 ---

 I currently TA for an Intro to Computer Science class at CU Boulder.
 I dreaded it at first, but I've grown to enjoy the job; it's nice to see students painfully struggle through the things that tormented me in undergrad (though I still offer a helping hand).
 This Halloween, instead of helping them with their code, I was offered to give a lecture on my experiences in the startup community.